70s music questions for your home pub quiz - TheNewsTrace

 - Bridge Over Troubled Water was the ultimate album of which folk-rock duo?

-- Silver Girl singer David Soul additionally starred by which iconic motion TV sequence?
+- Silver Woman singer David Soul additionally starred during which iconic motion TV collection?

 - What was the identify of David Bowie’s flamboyant alter ego?